Alfresco/docs-alfresco/digital-workspace/1.6/troubleshooting/index.md

 ### How do I setup SSL

 SSL configurations differ from one installation to the next.
-Here is one approach to the setup of NGINX using SSL, see [https://nginx.org/en/docs/http/configuring\_https\_servers.html](https://nginx.org/en/docs/http/configuring_https_servers.html){:target="_blank"}.
+Here is one approach to the [setup of NGINX using SSL](https://nginx.org/en/docs/http/configuring_https_servers.html){:target="_blank"}.

 For information on generating self-trusted certificates for local testing and development purposes, see [https://letsencrypt.org/docs/certificates-for-localhost/](https://letsencrypt.org/docs/certificates-for-localhost/){:target="_blank"}.